 Spectrum Health cares for every patient, regardless of the ability to pay.
-As a not-for-profit health system, we invest our net earnings in improving patient care, building and renovating facilities, purchasing new technology, providing health education and funding community programs.
+As a not-for-profit health system, we invest in improving patient care, building and renovating facilities, purchasing new technology, providing health education and funding community programs.
 In addition, we provide millions of dollars in community benefit to West Michigan every year.
-For our calendar year 2019*, the amount totaled more than $550 million.
+For our calendar year 2020*, the amount totaled more than $542 million.

 See definitions for each line item below:

 Community Partnership Programs (Community Commitment Fund): This includes health care programs for the underserved in the community, including services such as community-based clinics, immunizations and preventative care, and health education programs.
 Examples include programs related to the poor, elderly, substance abuse, child abuse and others with specific health care needs.
 They also include broader populations who benefit from health community initiatives, such as health promotion, education, and health screening.
 The Community Commitment Fund relates to Spectrum Health's established $6 million fund, as part of the Consent Decree, to provide quality health care programs for the underserved in the community.
 The remaining programs are funded through operations.

 Additional Community Partnership Programs: This includes efforts such as translation services, diabetes education, wellness programs, and case worker support in patient financial services to help indigent and medically underserved individuals.

 Health Clinics: This represents the net costs to operate community clinics that are offered at no cost or at a subsidized cost.

 Health Professions Education: This represents the cost to provide a clinical setting for undergraduate training and internships in order to help prepare future health professionals.